 The process to derive the calibrated age from the 14C fraction or the un-calibrated age can best be illustrated in several steps.
 Taking fol.26 as an example, one can see where the fraction 0.9380 intersects the red calibration curve and derive the calibrated age.
 Doing this results in the year 1420:

-The observed fraction of 0.9380 no longer results in a single date, but in a range of dates with a probability distribution, as shown below:
+The observed fraction of 0.9380 no longer results in a single date, but in a range of dates with a probability distribution, as shown in Figure 6:

 This curve isn’t exactly Gaussian anymore, and there is a 95% probability that the age of this folio lies between 1409 and 1429.
 However, this still does not take into account the uncertainty or error in the measurement of the 14C fraction.
 The effect of this may be visualised by showing the probability distribution of this measurement to the left of the vertical fraction scale.
-This is nothing else than the maroon curve shown higher up on this page.
+This is nothing else than the maroon curve shown in Figure 2.

-The calculation to take this into account becomes a bit more complicated (6), but the result is shown below for all four folios (7).
-The double peak is caused by the fact that part of the probability curve of the 14C fraction also intersects with a local maximum of the calibraton curve around the year 1335.
+The calculation to take this into account becomes a bit more complicated (6), but the result is shown in Figure 8 below for all four folios (7).
+The double peaks are caused by the fact that part of the probability curves of the 14C fractions also intersect with a local maximum of the calibraton curve around the year 1335.

 The dating of each folio doesn’t allow a very precise dating of the MS. The uncertainty in age for each folio is some 50-60 years, and in the case of fol.68 even spans two centuries due to the above-mentioned inversions of the calibration curve.
 These folios have been bound together into one volume centuries ago, and the book production process is likely to have taken considerably less time than these 50-60 years.
 Under this assumption, and in particular the obtained result that the dating of the folios is tightly clustered (as shown above), each sheet provides a measurement or ‘observation’ of the MS creation.
 Since they are likely to be from different animal hides, these are indeed independent observations.
 Combining these observations leads to a combined un-calibrated age of 1434 ± 18 years (1 sigma).
 The corresponding 14C fraction is 0.9379 ± 0.0021 (1 sigma).
 Applying the calibration curve to these values leads to the following combined age probability distribution for the Voynich MS: